-- The greatest deterrent to women entrepreneurs is that they are women.
+- > The greatest deterrent to women entrepreneurs is that they are women.
 A kind of patriarchalmale dominant social-order is the building block to them in their way towards business success.
 Male members think it a big risk financing the ventures run by women. - Male chauvinism is still prevalent in many parts of the country yet.
 Women are looked upon weak in all respects.
 In a male dominated society, women are not treated equal to men that act as a barrier to woman's entry into business. - Women entrepreneurs have to face a stiff competition with the men entrepreneurs who easily involve in the promotion and development area and carry out easy marketing of their products with both the organized sector and their male counterparts.
 Such a competition ultimately results in the liquidation of women entrepreneurs. - Lack of self-confidence, will-power, strong mental outlook and optimistic attitude amongst women creates a fear from committing mistakes while doing their piece of work.
 The family members and the society are reluctant to stand beside their entrepreneurial growth. - Women in India lead a protected life.
-They are even less educated, economically not stable nor self-dependent which reduce their ability to bear risks and uncertainties involved in a business unit, - ➤ The old and outdated social outlook to stop women from entering in the field of entrepreneurship is one of the reasons for their failure.
-They are under a social pressure which restrains them to prosper and achieve success in the field of entrepreneurship. - Unlike men, women mobility in India is highly limited due to many reasons.
+They are even less educated, economically not stable nor self-dependent which reduce their ability to bear risks and uncertainties involved in a business unit, - > The old and outdated social outlook to stop women from entering in the field of entrepreneurship is one of the reasons for their failure.
+They are under a social pressure which restrains them to prosper and achieve success in the field of entrepreneurship. - ➤ Unlike men, women mobility in India is highly limited due to many reasons.
 A single women asking for room is still looked with suspicion.
-Cumbersome exercise involved in starting with an enterprise coupled with officials humiliating attitude towards women compels them to give up their spirit of surviving in enterprise altogether. - Women's family obligations also bar them from becoming successful entrepreneurs in both developed and developing nations.
+Cumbersome exercise involved in starting with an enterprise coupled with officials humiliating attitude towards women compels them to give up their spirit of surviving in enterprise altogether. - ➤ Women's family obligations also bar them from becoming successful entrepreneurs in both developed and developing nations.
 The financial institutions discourage women entrepreneurs on the belief that they can at any time leave their business and become housewives again. - Indian women give more emphasis to family ties and relationships.
 Married women have to make a fine balance between business and family.
 The business success also depends on the support the family members extended to women in the business process and management. - Women's family and personal obligations are sometimes a great barrier for succeeding in business career.
 Only few women are able to manage both home and business efficiently, devoting enough time to perform all their responsibilities in priority. - The educational level and family background of husbands also influences women participation in the field of enterprise. - Absence of proper support, cooperation and back-up for women by their own family members and the outside world people force them to drop the idea of excelling in the enterprise field.
+They are always making many pessimistic feelings to be aroused in their minds and making them feel that family and not business is a place meant for them.